klawhorn/marketo-dedupe/README.md

 WELCOME TO THE JSON DEDUPLICATION MACHINE!

 1. Clone the repo
-2. Run in console:
+2. Run in console: cd marketo-dedupe
-  A. cd marketo/dedupe
-  B. npm install
+3. Run in console: npm install
-  C. node app.js <<<absolute path to JSON file to deduplicate>>>
+4. Run in console: node app.js <<<absolute path to JSON file to deduplicate>>>
-    1. To see example, run in console: node app.js leads.json
+5. To see example, run in console: node app.js leads.json
-3. For test coverage run in console: npm run test
+6. For test coverage run in console: npm run test

 ::Challenge Given::
 Programming Challenge: